Apr 21, 2021

 Olympus E420 with 40-150mm, f4-5.6 - ISO100, f14, 1/80 (Generic Fuji Provia 100).

-Almost all photographers will agree that the Pen-F is one of the most exciting creations from Olympus.
-It wouldn't surprise me if they become collectors' items.
-Following them on the secondhand market, I noticed they are nearly more expensive than the original selling prices.
+Many M43 photographers agree that the Pen-F is one of the most exciting creative cameras from Olympus.
+It wouldn't surprise me if the Pen F becomes a collector's item.
+Following them on the used market, I noticed they are almost more expensive in 2024 than the original selling prices.

-I have been using my Pen F with my older E-Series DSLRs.
+I have been using my Pen F and my older E-Series DSLRs.
 As said, I am working on a profile to mimic the E-Series jpeg output.
 That said, it seems easier said than done.
 Almost every E-Series camera has a unique analog image look.
-One should create an E-1, E-500, E-410, E-620, or E-330 look.
+One would create an E-1, E-500, E-410, E-620, or E-330 look.

 Olympus E410 with 14-42mm w Kit lens - (PhotoLab 3 with Adox Color Explosion).